JaggarYussef/Cookie-Clicker/Readme.md

 - **Deactivated buttons** : If the player does not have enough credit, he/she should not be able to click the buttons.
 - **Pretty design** : As you may know, everything is better when it looks nice...
 So we tried to make our game nice to look at.

-### Learning Objectives

-1. Front-end
-- Create a responsive design
-- Use of wireframe
-- UX & UI thinking

-2. Back-end
-- Improve our JavaScript skills
-- See a concret use of JS

-3. Others
-- Project management
-- Create a project with a team
-- Work remotly with a new team
-- Manage Git conflicts

 ## Team Members